amir-arad/MCP-server-vault/Inbox-processor-prompt.md

      }
      // This will return an array of objects containing filenames and their associated tags
      ```
-   - Review existing server files to understand the format and content structure
+   - Notes example: Review 3 random existing server files to understand the format and content structure
+   - Pay attention to details. for exampler, the tags appear twice in the note: once in the frontmatter and another time between the title and the description. compare the examples to the template to make sure you are familiar with any neuances.

 3. **Process Inbox Entries**